atsepkov/vim-tabularity/README.md

 	inoremap => =><Esc>:call tabularity#Align('=>')<CR>a

-Now every time you add a new line to the above hash, it will auto-align itself:
+Now every time you add a new line to the above hash, the hash will auto-align itself:

 	foo => {
 		bar  => 1,